shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 \end{aligned}
 \end{equation}

-Why this form in particular, because these are the inputs required to solve a QP problem using [OSQP](https://osqp.org/), an open source and widely used optimization library for solving convex quadratic programs.
+Why this form in particular?
+Because this is a pretty standard form and also is the form of the inputs to [OSQP](https://osqp.org/), an open source and widely used optimization library for solving convex quadratic programs.

 Expanding the cost function $\fx$ around $\xst$ up until the second order, we get